enekotrevi/IRWA-2024/README.md

 To **run the notebook correctly**, execute the cells in sequential order to ensure no variables lose their values.
 Additionally, replace doc_path_1 and doc_path_2 with the correct file paths to ensure proper data loading.
 The data used in this part can be found in the "Part 2: Index and Evaluation/Data" section of our GitHub repository to avoid duplication.

+**Part 4: User Interface and Web Analytics**
+In this final part, our project delivers an intuitive search engine interface with refined result displays, including user-friendly features like a navigation bar, session insights, analysis,...
+We optimize performance by persistently storing the index for faster loads.
+On the analytics front, we offer dynamic showcases of user interactions, an intuitive dashboards for document clicks, session analysis, and insightful visualizations of searched queries.
+Session details, including IP and engagement duration, are captured and saved, enriching user experience.
+These implementations collectively prioritize user-centric interaction and provide robust analytics for understanding user behavior within the search engine.

+Detailed information about this section and the final results is accessible here(falata poner el link).